-Our skilled leader, Dr. Rafael Clark, is a nationally and globally recognized dentist who has put his extensive dental laboratory and chairside knowledge to work for your smile.
-After completing the rigorous education program of dental and laboratory studies at the prestigious KOIS center, he continues his passion for exceptional dentistry by providing top-notch dental restorations precisely crafted in our on-site dental laboratory.
+Our skilled leader, Rafael Clark DPD, is a nationally and globally recognized denturist who has put his extensive dental laboratory and chairside knowledge to work for your smile.
+After completing the rigorous education program of dental and laboratory studies at the prestigious KOIS center, he continues his passion for exceptional dentures by providing top-notch dental restorations precisely crafted in our on-site dental laboratory.

 In addition to delivering truly beautiful and reliable prosthetics, we also provide treatments designed to help restore oral health, promote proper function, and contribute to an enhanced overall quality of life.

 - Porcelain & Zirconia Inlays, Onlays, Crowns & Bridges

 - Complete Dentures & Partial Dentures

 With restorative care provided at our office, we can:

 - Mend chipped, cracked, broken, and fractured teeth